Our Departments

 Middle School

-- History 7: Faith & Human Experience
+History 7: Faith & Human Experience

-- History 8: Themes in US History
+History 8: Themes in US History

 Upper School

-- Connecting History, Civics, and Community
+Connecting History, Civics, & Community

 This year-long course provides students with the foundational tools, language, and concepts to support informed, thoughtful, and engaged citizenship in the United States and an appreciation for the rich social, cultural, and political landscape of California’s past and present.
-Through the study of American Government and by participating in a democratic decision making process in Casti Congress, students prepare for active participation in a democracy and engage with issues of citizenship both locally and nationally.
-Taught through an intersectional lens, this course examines race, ethnicity, gender, class, and religion as students engage in a meaningful study of systems of power and local political and social movements, thereby challenging students to better understand their roles in society.
+Through the study of U.S. Government and by participating in a democratic decision making process in Casti Congress, students prepare for active participation in a democracy and engage with issues of citizenship both locally and nationally.
+Taught through an intersectional lens, this course examines race, ethnicity, gender, and class as students engage in a meaningful study of systems of power and local political and social movements, thereby challenging students to better understand their roles in society.
 Throughout the course, students acquire foundational research skills for further studies at Castilleja and beyond, culminating with a research project on how marginalized voices have impacted civic life.
 Students develop skills in historical inquiry, gathering and analyzing data, as well as analytical writing.

-- Advanced Topics in History-Social Science: US History
+Advanced Topics in History-Social Science: US History

-This advanced year-long US History course focuses on the construction and formation of the American identity, using the skills of historiography, document analysis, synthesis, argumentation, research, and writing to help students construct their own narrative of American history with a focus on contemporary topics and diverse perspectives of the 18th, 19th and 20th centuries.
+This advanced year-long US History course focuses on the construction and formation of the American identity, using the skills of historiography, document analysis, synthesis, argumentation, research, and analytical writing to help students construct their own narrative of American history with a focus on contemporary topics and diverse perspectives of the 18th, 19th and 20th centuries.
 Themes of the course include an exploration of social movements, including the constructions of race, gender, and sexuality, labor and class, the role of expansionism and the changing role of the United States in the world, immigration, art and culture, and the politics of space in urban and rural landscapes.
 Students will engage in significant reading and writing, with assessments including primary source analyses, analytical essays, historiography and research projects, and seminar facilitation and participation.
 Students may take AT US History in either the eleventh or twelfth grade.

-- Junior and Senior Electives
+Junior and Senior Electives

 The purpose of the elective program in the History-Social Science Department is to support and extend the required courses.
 The elective program enables students to follow a passion by deeply exploring and engaging in the study of a variety of subjects and themes.
 Rigorous, established standards which anticipate college-level classes underpin the elective offerings.
 Not all courses are offered each year.